How Lockx Works

 Cryptocurrency security has been plagued with trade-offs between convenience and protection.
 Traditional wallets require users to manage private keys directly, while centralized exchanges control user funds entirely.
 This creates a fundamental problem: either users bear the full burden of security, or they surrender complete control to third parties.

-Soulbound NFT Implementation
+Soul-Bound NFT Implementation (ERC-5192)

 Assets are deposited into lockbox NFTs through smart contract calls that transfer ownership from the user's wallet to the lockbox contract.
 The contract maintains internal mappings of which assets belong to each NFT token ID, supporting ERC-20 tokens, ERC-721 NFTs, and native ETH within a single container structure.